 Leptospirosis is spread through contact with water that has been tainted by mouse urine.
-Leptospirosis is caused by bacterial infection.
+Leptospirosis is caused by a bacterial infection.

 The disease is spread when people eat contaminated food or drink contaminated water.
 In addition, because the bacterium that causes Leptospirosis can be found in larger sources of water (like a pond), the disease can be contracted when a person has contact with the water.
-The disease can enter through mucous membranes, primarily in a person’s noise.
+The disease can enter through mucous membranes, primarily in a person’s nose.

 Absent appropriate treatment, Leptospirosis can cause kidney damage and liver failure.
 Many cases of Leptospirosis resolve on their own.
 Others respond well when antibiotic treatment commences promptly.